George-Tsiamasiotis/gcmotion/docs/source/reference/frequency_analysis.rst

 point) from the main orbit's bounding box, and picking the closest one.
 Specifically, we compare the distances of the bottom left corner.

+4. Does not work under the presence of perturbations.